Sign-Up Error? 1 day ago

 Are the classes conducted online?

-We offer both face-to-face and online learning setups.
-When enrolling, please double-check that the class format matches your preference.
-You can confirm this when registering through your account at uplinguistics.com.
+We offer both face-to-face and online classes.
+When enrolling, please make sure that the class format matches your preference.
+You can check this in your account when during the registration period at uplinguistics.com.

 What is the medium of instruction used in your classes?
 Our Extramural Classes are taught in Filipino and/or English.